It's October, so that can only mean one thing...it's time for the annual FBC conference! FBC2016 Toronto to be exact!

 All those things are totally doable - you just need to prepare and, possibly, give yourself a little pep talk!

-Research your fellow attendees - they're all listed on the Eventbrite conference page.
+Research your fellow attendees.
 Know who's going to be there and think about who you'd like to talk to.
-Check out their blogs and their social media profiles (we have a twitter list of all attendees including bloggers, brands and speakers to make it easy to tweet to your fellow attendees).
+Check out their blogs and their social media profiles (we have the Official FBC2016 Twitter list of all attendees including bloggers, brands and speakers to make it easy to tweet to your fellow attendees).
 Feel free to introduce yourself on social media and let them know you're looking forward to connecting!
+We also have a private Facebook Group for FBC2016 attendees.
+If you're not there, join us!

-What To Expect Weather-wise in Montreal in Late October:
+What To Expect Weather-wise in Toronto in October

-Well, last weekend it was rainy, snowy and sunny all in the span of 2 hours!
-This time of year, it's typical Canadian Fall-weather.
-It's crisp and definitely calls for a cozy scarf and jacket.
+The forecast is expected to be a little of everything, sun, clouds and rain!
+Expect typical Canadian fall weather for Toronto!
 You will be in the hotel for the majority of the weekend but you will also have some time to explore outside as well.
 Before you pack up your suitcase, we recommend checking the forecast and pack appropriately.
-If we had to guess, it will be sunny and a wee bit cold.
+If we had to guess, it will be sunny with a slight chill in the air and expect some rain.

 What To Bring:

-Good question!
-The swag this year includes two cookbooks, snacks, some handy kitchen tools and a few other goodies.
-There is also one 118ml jar of ketchup which unfortunately is 18ml too big for your carry-on.
-The swag bag itself is a good size and will be perfect for your grocery-shopping needs when you get home.
+Ahh the million dollar question.
+The swag this year is awesome as usual!
+It includes two cookbooks, S'well water bottle, tasty snacks, and lots of other goodies.
+There will also be a cutting board as a gift on Sunday for breakfast from Breville!
+The swag bag itself is a good size and will be perfect for your grocery-shopping and market-wandering needs when you get home.

-AND, there will be some giveaways over the course of the weekend which is great if you win, but it will add some extra bulk to your suitcase!
+AND, there will be some fun giveaways and chances for prizes over the course of the weekend which is great if you win, but it will add some extra bulk to your suitcase!

 Other things to bring or consider bringing:

-- a smile - nothing puts a person who is nervous more at ease than being greeted by a big welcoming smile
+- A big smile - nothing puts a person who is nervous more at ease than being greeted by a big welcoming smile

-**NOTE: if you are attending Andrew Scrivani's pre-conference photography workshop, please ensure you have something to shoot with, DSLR, Point & Shoot or phone.
+**NOTE: if you are attending Dennis Prescott's pre-conference photography workshop on Friday, please ensure you have something to shoot with, DSLR, Point & Shoot or phone.
 If you want to bring your tripod, go for it!
 If you would like to bring a small fold-up reflector, by all means.
 Wear comfy shoes and clothing - you will be on your feet and moving for four hours.
+Coffee, tea and lunch will be provided.

 What Not To Bring